JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ### Why Do They Matter?

 - **Bugs break them**: A false property = something’s wrong.
-- They help you reason about intent, not just code (Ever heard of code blindness?
+- They help you **reason about intent**, not just code (Ever heard of code blindness?
 Ever heard of re-implementing functionalities your way to compare implementations?).
-- They’re easier to brainstorm than full path coverage.
+- They’re easier to **brainstorm** than full path coverage.
 - They work best when written in plain English first.
 - I'll say this again, PLAIN ENGLISH IS SEVERELY UNDERRATED.
 More on that right now.